 Itoh was born in London, United Kingdom, and grew up in Virginia and Perth, Australia.
 A dual citizen of the United States and the United Kingdom, Itoh currently lives in a small village outside of Oxford, United Kingdom.
-She has been leading teams remotely for the last 10 years and helped blaze a trail for remote working.
-Pushing the boundaries of technology and perfecting the discipline of keeping connected from a distance enables NWF to recruit and retain top technical and data talent, and positioned NWF well for transitioning the entire workforce to remote during the COVID-19 pandemic.
-When Itoh can travel again, she can be found in her "homes away from home," Virginia and New Mexico.
+She has been leading teams remotely for the last 12 years and helped blaze a trail for remote working.
+Pushing the boundaries of technology and perfecting the discipline of keeping connected from a distance enables the National Wildlife Federation to recruit and retain top talent, and positioned the organization well for transitioning the entire workforce to remote during the COVID-19 pandemic.
+When Itoh travels regularly again, she can be found in her "homes away from home," Virginia and New Mexico.

 Five ways to participate in the 50th anniversary celebration!Read More

 Take the Clean Earth Challenge and help make the planet a happier, healthier place.Learn More

 A groundbreaking bipartisan bill aims to address the looming wildlife crisis before it's too late, while creating sorely needed jobs.Read More